hucllm-workshop/hucllm-workshop.github.io/index.md

 <p>
 Prior work has demonstrated the benefits of including the author’s information using LLMs for downstream NLP tasks.
 Recent research has also shown that LLMs can benefit from including additional author context in the LM pre-training task itself.
 Progress in the direction of merging the two successful parallels, i.e., human-centered NLP and LLMs, drives us toward creating a vision of human-centered LLMs for the future of NLP in the era of LLMs.
 </p>

+<p> With our first edition of the Human-Centered Large Language Modeling (HuCLLM) workshop, we aim to create a platform where researchers can present rising challenges and solutions in building human-centered NLP models that bring together the ideas of human and social factors adaptation into the base LLMs of our NLP systems.</p>

 <br/>